dmidlo/histdata.com-tools/docs/hawkes-product-selection.md

 The v2.5 product may bind either engine only through a replay-verified `histdatacom.hawkes-product-selection-dossier.v1`.

+The dossier first replays the powered hard-gate decisions.
+If exactly one candidate is reconstruction-eligible, that candidate is selected immediately and the rejected candidate's failed gates are retained.
+The pairwise decision surface is explicitly recorded as not reached; an ineligible model is never treated as a valid comparator.
+This gate-only path is derived from two content-addressed inputs:

+1. a predeclared `histdatacom.hawkes-product-selection-policy.v1`; and
+2. the powered qualification dossier.

-The dossier is derived from three content-addressed inputs:
+If both candidates remain eligible, the dossier is instead derived from three content-addressed inputs:

 1. a predeclared `histdatacom.hawkes-product-selection-policy.v1`;
 2. an exact paired `histdatacom.hawkes-validation-comparison.v1`; and